Starter Code

 What’s handled vs. what you implement

-The starter code handles the full Content Gateway protocol layer — you never write that.
+The starter code handles the full Content Gateway protocol layer.
+You never write that.
 What you own is the source layer: logic that is inherently specific to your system.

 LayerWhat it coversWho writes it